lincyellermeijer/blender/README.md

-# blender
+# Blender

+Repository for all my Blender files.

-Blender projects map (for Graphics Programming at HdM).
+For the course Graphics Programming at the Hochschule der Medien.

+Tutorials from the website: http://cg.mi.hdm-stuttgart.de/